leodr/ulauncher-theme-libadwaita/README.md

 ---

-A theme for [Ulauncher](https://ulauncher.io/) that's supposed to look native under libadwaita and GTK4.
+A theme for [Ulauncher](https://ulauncher.io/) that's supposed to look native under `libadwaita` and GTK4.

-The colors and metrics where obtained by using the [GtkInspector](https://wiki.gnome.org/Projects/GTK/Inspector) tool on the GNOME Settings application on GNOME 43.
+The colors and metrics were obtained by using the [GtkInspector](https://wiki.gnome.org/Projects/GTK/Inspector) tool on the GNOME Settings application on GNOME 43.